MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Selecting-Parts-of-Objects--Select-Object-.md

 ---
-ms.date:  12/23/2019
-keywords:  powershell,cmdlet
+description: You can use the `Select-Object` cmdlet to create new, custom PowerShell objects that contain properties selected from the objects on the pipeline. ms.date: 12/23/2019
 title: Selecting Parts of Objects Select Object
-description: You can use the `Select-Object` cmdlet to create new, custom PowerShell objects that contain properties selected from the objects on the pipeline.
 ---
 # Selecting Parts of Objects (Select-Object)